Prayer is fundamental to our communion with God, making it essential to experiencing true contentment amid affliction.

 Jesus never intended this prayer to be reserved for liturgical church services.
 Instead, he presented it in the context of a request for God’s help.

-Jesus tells us that our prayers in times of need should include the themes he articulated in his prayer.
+Jesus tells us that the prayers we offer in times of need should include the themes he articulated.

 Outward Focus

-Given this preface, it is noteworthy that nearly all the thoughts Jesus expressed in his prayer focus on God and other people.
+Given this preface, it is noteworthy that nearly all the thoughts Jesus expressed in his prayer center on God and other people.

 Only one phrase addresses our personal needs and wants—give us this day our daily bread—and Jesus indicated that even this request should be tempered by our concern for others.